Dong Ho: Folk Painting Village in Vietnam

 In the past, just before TET, the village used to hold in its communal house a market for its folk paintings.

 The mixing of colours of traditional herbs, tree leaves, charred bamboo, ground oyster shells and red earth is an art in itself.
+To protect the finished painting, the painters cover it with a layer of "ho new", a sticky rice paste.

 You can see in Nguyen Dang Che's workshop all these traditional items used for folk painting.